mimshins/react-design-tokens/README.md

 export type Theme = typeof theme;
 ```

-2. Create a theming for your theme: \
+2. Create a theming client for your theme: \
 (We recommend to create a theming for each theme object)
 ```ts
 // theming.ts